frukoyurdakul/MyMarket/README.md

 Retrofit is used to fetch and parse JSON data from a server, which I believe is the most frequently used in almost all applications.

+Recyclerview is used (Android Jetpack version) to display data more efficiently.

 Material design libraries are used to create designs that follows the latest guidelines.